Kokovec/Vectrex-Playstation-2-Controller-Adapter/README.md

 A full desciption of the device can be found on this [Web Page](http://broadcastzen.com/playstation_adapter.html)

-Here you can find the firware, schematics and PCB files to roll your own.
+Here you can find the firmware, schematics and PCB files to roll your own.